The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: Source association and classification

 \subsubsection{The Bayesian Association Method}

-The Bayesian method, implemented with the {\sl gtsrcid} tool\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/overview.html}}, was developed in the {\em Fermi}-LAT context \citep{LAT10_1FGL} following the prescription devised by \citet{mattox97} for EGRET.
-It relies on the fact that the angular distance between a LAT source and a candidate counterpart is driven by i) the position uncertainty in the case of a real association and ii) the counterpart density in the case of a false (random) association.
-In addition to the angular-distance probability density functions for real and false associations, the posterior probability depends on a prior.
-This prior is calibrated via Monte Carlo simulations so that the number of false associations, $N_{\mathrm{false}}$ is equal to the sum of the association-probability complements.
-For a given counterpart catalog, the so-obtained prior is found to be close to $N_{\mathrm{assoc}}/N_{\mathrm{tot}}$, where $N_{\mathrm{assoc}}$ is the number of associations from this catalog and $N_{\mathrm{tot}}$ is the number of catalog sources.
-A uniform threshold of 0.8 is applied to the posterior probability for the association to be retained.
-The reliability of the Bayesian associations is assessed by verifying that the distribution of the angular offset between the $\gamma$-ray source and the counterpart matches well the expected one in the case of a true association, i.e., a Rayleigh function with its width parameter given by the sources positional uncertainties.
-The list of counterpart catalogs is reported in Table 6 of the 4FGL document \citep{4FGL}.
+The Bayesian method was adapted for the {\em Fermi}-LAT catalogs following the work of \citet{mattox97} developed for the Energetic Gamma Ray Experiment Telescope (EGRET) on the {\em Compton Gamma Ray Observatory}.
+This method is described in \cite{LAT10_1FGL} and implemented with the {\sl gtsrcid} tool\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/overview.html}}.
+The angular distance between a LAT source and a candidate counterpart corresponds to the position uncertainty in the case of a real association, while it is driven by the counterpart density in the case of a false (random) association.
+The prior distribution is fully characterized by a single number, which is the a-priori probability that a given source of a catalog is the true counterpart of a gamma-ray source.
+This probability (referred to as the prior in the following) is assumed to be constant for a given catalog and is calibrated via Monte Carlo simulations so that the number of false associations, $N_{\mathrm{false}}$, is equal to the sum of the association-probability complements.
+For a given counterpart catalog, the prior is found to be close to $N_{\mathrm{assoc}}/N_{\mathrm{tot}}$, where $N_{\mathrm{assoc}}$ is the number of associations from this catalog and $N_{\mathrm{tot}}$ is the number of catalog sources.
+A uniform threshold of 0.80 is applied to the posterior probability for the association to be retained.